 What the UNESCO announcement about Italian cuisine means to us, and to the world

-Being the first entire gastronomic tradition in the world to be recognized for its contribution to culture means, in the words of Italo-Americano magazine, “food is not merely nourishment in Italy, but a core element of cultural identity… It is an activity that goes beyond satisfying hunger or meeting a basic need.”*
+In the words of Italo-Americano magazine, “food is not merely nourishment in Italy, but a core element of cultural identity… It is an activity that goes beyond satisfying hunger or meeting a basic need.”*

-Susy Patrito, founding Director of Casa Artusi and longtime Esperienza collaborator, said in our recent online conversation about Italian cuisine, “In Italy, we don’t eat.
+As Susy Patrito, founding Director of Casa Artusi and longtime Esperienza collaborator, said in our recent online conversation about Italian cuisine, “In Italy, we don’t eat.
 We dine.”

 In Italian cuisine, expertise, traditions and rituals of preparing and serving food have been handed down over countless generations, ensuring continuity, identity, and a shared sense of belonging.
-While it reflects a wide range of diverse influences, it is held together by common values – such as an emphasis on using simple, locally grown ingredients and the frugality of avoiding waste – and continually evolving through innovation over time.
+While it reflects a wide range of diverse influences, it is held together by common values – such as an emphasis on using simple, locally grown ingredients and the frugality of avoiding waste – and evolves through innovation over time.

 So why the UNESCO announcement?
 Among its many activities, UNESCO seeks to foster world peace by promoting the protection and safeguarding of the world's cultural heritage.
 They believe that “culture enriches our lives in countless ways and helps build inclusive, innovative and resilient communities.”
 Originally, the cultural preservation was focused on physical sites, but later it was expanded to protect the value of intangible cultural heritage, the living practices of a community, including the knowledge, rituals, traditions, and the people who embody and enact them to create culture.